 Hello Chicago Kubernauts!

-Are you a local group member interested in presenting to the group?
-If so, please submit your talk at: https://goo.gl/forms/FplDVgfflWFkRu9b2
+Are you a local member interested in presenting to the group?
+Please submit your talk here: https://goo.gl/forms/FplDVgfflWFkRu9b2

 6:00 - 6:30 - Social / Food / Drinks

 6:35 - 7:05 - Saba & Corey, Relativity

 Saba Jamalian joined Relativity four years ago as a Software Engineer in the Engineering Operations department.
 His team is responsible for all the automation around the Azure Infrastructure that runs Relativity software in the cloud.
 They operate in 8 Azure regions across the globe.

 Before joining Relativity, he was a graduate student at BGSU, Ohio, where he was also responsible for deploying and maintaining an OpenStack private cloud.

 Corey Wagehoft has been at Relativity as a Lead Engineer for almost 2 years, focusing previously on cloud network security and now on Kubernetes.
 Corey was previously assigned almost 2 years before to Relativity as a consultant for a prominent Azure consulting partner.
 His team is responsible for all automation with Azure infrastructure operating currently in 8 Azure regions across the globe.
 Before joining Relativity Corey designed and operated highly available infrastructure in health care and enterprise e-mail security.